BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         warnings and level 2 warnings to be output

-        the log level feature is used to implement the functionality of --quiet, --pedantic and --verbose (all of which are all still supported)
+        the log level feature is used to implement the functionality of --quiet, --pedantic and --verbose (all of which are still supported)

     --marktemplates
         mark selected template expansions with &&&& followed by